stan-dev/posteriordb/README.md

     the posterior.
 Create a new model to test different priors.
 2. Data transformations are stored as different datasets.
 Create new data to test different data transformations, subsets, and variable settings.
-This makes the database larger/less memory efficient but simplifies the analysis of individual posteriors.
+This design choice makes the database larger/less memory efficient but simplifies the analysis of individual posteriors.
 3. Models and data has (model/data).info.json files with model and data specific information.
-4. Templates for different jsons can be found in content/templates and schemas in schemas (Note: these don’t exist right now and will be added later)
+4. Templates for different JSONs can be found in content/templates and schemas in schemas (Note: these don’t exist right now and will be added later)
-5. Prefix ‘syn\_’ stands for synthetic data where the generative process is known and can be found in content/data-raw.
+5. Prefix ‘syn\_’ stands for synthetic data where the generative process is known and found in content/data-raw.
 6. All data preprocessing is included in content/data-raw.
 7. Specific information for different PPL representations of models is included in the PPL syntax files as comments, not in the